mikechambers/digest/README.md

 ## Known Issues

 * There's no support for Brave browser yet.
-* Release v0.85.2 does not generated entire digest
+* Release v0.85.2 does not generate entire digest

 ## Questions, Feature Requests, Feedback